hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 2. wind velocity at levels above the highest node equal that of the highest node.
-Temperatures in the upper nodes do not change between 11 and 20 km; above 20 km they increase by 2 C/km, as in the Standard atmosphere.
+Temperatures in the upper nodes do not change between 11 and 20 km; above 20 km they increase by 2 C/km, as in the U.S. Standard atmosphere.
 A warning is written to the log file.

 Simulation time in hours is the maximal length of the simulation.